sajuukthanatoskhar/test_free_inventory_tracker/README.md

   - [REQ] Assume ME 0
 - [DONE]count how many of each material is available in a container (or pasted text)
-- [TBD]return materials deficits below materials target
+- [DONE]return materials deficits below materials target

 - [TBD][PRIORITY - LOW] return which industry jobs to run to reach inventory targets